Chapter 7 : Resistance

 “Tell me about Hogwarts.”

-“This year it turned into a nightmare that you couldn’t wake from.”
-Ginny paused, trying to find the right words.
+“This year it was the nightmare that you couldn’t wake from.”
+Ginny halted, trying to find the right words.
 “There was precious little joy in the place.
-Many people were living in fear, including the staff.
-Many people, especially the young students, were traumatised.
+Most people were living in fear, including the staff.
+Many, especially the young students, were traumatised.
 It’s going to be a big job for a lot of those kids and the school itself to heal next year.”

 “The only people who thrived were the bullies, like Pansy Parkinson and her gang and, of course, the Carrows, Alecto and Amycus.”